eventnetusa/eventnet/src/_vip/wellness-village.md

       **How to participate**

       1\.
-Select one or multiple tours

-      2\.
 Select your preferred footprint<br>&nbsp; &nbsp;- 10x20 with Custom
       Activation<br>&nbsp; &nbsp;- 10x10 Sampling Package<br>&nbsp; &nbsp;-
-      Co-op Sampling Package<br>&nbsp; &nbsp;- Bring Your Own Display or Mobile Activation<br>&nbsp; &nbsp;- Have something else in mind?
-Let’s hear it\!
+      Bring Your Own Display or Mobile Activation<br>&nbsp; &nbsp;- Samples & Swag bag&nbsp;<br>&nbsp; &nbsp;- Have something else in mind?
+Let’s hear it\! &nbsp;
-      &nbsp;

       3\.
-Provide product samples and we’ll take care of the rest\!
+Provide product samples and artwork - we’ll take care of the rest\!

       **[F](/contact/)[or further information, click here to request a